Skip to main content

 OptionDescription

-resolver.unstable_enablePackageExportsEnable Package Exports support.
+resolver.unstable_enablePackageExportsEnable/disable Package Exports support.

 resolver.unstable_conditionNamesThe set of condition names to assert when resolving conditional exports.